 As discussed in Note 13 to the financial statements, the County has not recorded a liability for other postemployment benefits in the governmental activities and, accordingly, has not recorded an expense for the current period change in that liability.
-Accounting principles generally accepted in the United States of America require that other postemployment benefits attributable to employee services already rendered be accrued as liabilities and expenses as employees earn the rights to the benefits, which would increase the liabilities, reduce the net position and change the expenses of the governmental activities.
-The amount by which this departure would affect the liabilities, net position and expenses of the governmental activities is not reasonably determinable.
+Accounting principles generally accepted in the United States of America require that other postemployment benefits attributable to employee services already rendered and that are not contingent on a specific event that is outside the control of the employer and employee be accrued as liabilities and expenses as employees earn the rights to the benefits, which would increase the liabilities, reduce the net position and change the expenses of the governmental activities.
+The amount by which this departure would affect the liabilities, net position and expenses of the governmental activities has not been determined.

 The County did not properly maintain and preserve adequate subsidiary records documenting the County's financing of a portion of its exposure to risk of loss relating to employee health and dental coverage.
 Due to the nature of the County's records, we were unable to satisfy ourselves as to the fair presentation of this activity.
 Additionally, a fiduciary fund type is used to report the risk-financing activity in the financial statements.
-Accounting principles generally accepted in the United States of America stipulate that fiduciary funds are to be used solely to report resources held by the County as a trustee or agent on behalf of an outside entity that cannot be used to support the County's own programs.
+Accounting principles generally accepted in the United States of America stipulate that fiduciary funds are to be used solely to report resources held by the County's own programs.
 The amount by which this departure would affect the assets and liabilities of the governmental activities is not reasonably determinable.
 The County also has not recorded a liability for unpaid claims and, accordingly, has not recorded an expense for the current period change in that liability.
-Accounting principles generally accepted in the United States of America require that claims be accrued as liabilities and expenses as they are incurred, which would increase the liabilities, reduce net position and change the expenses of the governmental activities.
-The amount by which this departure would affect the liabilities, net position and expenses of the governmental activities is not reasonably determinable.
+Accounting principles generally accepted in the United States of America require that claims be accrued as liabilities and expenses as they are incurred, which would increase the liabilities, reduce net position and change the expenses of the governmental activities is not reasonably determinable.